cecelot/site/src/pages/p/new-website.md

 # Choosing a JavaScript Framework

 I had the idea to write a personal blog/portfolio a bit under four years ago, and wrote my first iteration with [Next.js 10](https://nextjs.org/blog/next-10).
-Something so heavyweight definitely felt overkill, but my first few iterations were **all** _very_ much over the top for what a personal blog needed.
+Something so heavyweight definitely felt like overkill for a simple blog, and my first few iterations were **all** _very_ much over the top in comparison to what I really needed.
 I introduced a [CMS](https://en.wikipedia.org/wiki/Content_management_system), live previews with Next.js' now-outdated[^1] [Preview Mode](https://nextjs.org/docs/pages/building-your-application/configuring/preview-mode), and a comments system.

-With all of these extra features, I was distracted from actually _writing_ blog posts, and so I never actually did.
-With no content to publish to my corner of the internet, I eventually discarded it.
+In adding all of this extra complexity, I got distracted from actually _writing_ blog posts, and so I never actually did.
+With no content to publish to my corner of the internet, I eventually deleted it.

 And that was just my first iteration.

-My second and third major iterations used Nuxt and Svelte, respectively, and suffered from the same problem of not having any content to publish.
-They did not, however, suffer from overextending themselves by introducing unnecessary complexity, as was the case in my first iteration.
+My second and third major iterations used Nuxt and Svelte, respectively, and suffered from the same problems as the first one.
+Too much complexity and subsequently, nothing to publish.
+They met the same fate, too.

-Fast-forward a couple years to 2023, where I'm interested simply in writing content, and _not_ developing overcomplicated websites.
+Fast-forward to 2023, where I'm focused simply on writing and publishing, and _not_ developing overcomplicated websites.
 It was here where I decided to strip all of the heavy JavaScript frameworks away and go _almost_ as simple as I could using Jekyll, hosted directly on [GitHub Pages](https://pages.github.com), a far cry from my [Vercel](https://vercel.com)-hosted Next.js site from a couple years before.
-That lasted for a little while, until late 2023, where I decided to go back to my roots and try out Next.js' relatively new [app router](https://nextjs.org/docs/app) introduced with [version 13](https://nextjs.org/blog/next-13).
-I kept that version published until early 2024, when I switched to a Hugo site (using the [paper](https://github.com/nanxiaobei/hugo-paper) theme).
+That lasted for a little while, until late that year, when I decided to go back to my roots and try out Next.js' relatively new [app router](https://nextjs.org/docs/app) introduced with [v13](https://nextjs.org/blog/next-13).
+I kept that version published until early 2024, when I concluded, once again, hat Next provided too much functionality that I wasn't using and switched to a Hugo site (using the [paper](https://github.com/nanxiaobei/hugo-paper) theme), with the idea that it would force me to focus on writing without getting distracted by fancy bells and whistles.

-I left this shiny new Hugo site alone for several months until school was out and I could actually dedicate time to writing, which was when I decided that using Hugo's theme didn't satisfy my desires in terms of look and feel of the site.
+I left the site alone for several months until school was out and I could actually dedicate time to writing, which was when I determined that using Hugo's theme didn't satisfy my desires in terms of look and feel of the site.
 I could have kept using Hugo and written my own theme from scratch, but I wasn't interested in using Go's templating libraries.

 So back to JavaScript I went.
-I knew I didn't want to use Next.js again, and I had heard of Astro, so I decided to try it out.
+I knew I didn't want to use Next.js again, and I had heard of Astro, so I decided to try it out, with just a few requirements in mind:

+1. Easy to learn/use
+2. Content-focused
+3. Customizable

+As it turns out, Astro checks all of these boxes for me.

 ## Learning Astro

-Over the past couple days, I wrote this shiny new site, following their [blog tutorial](https://docs.astro.build/en/tutorial/0-introduction/), which coincided perfectly with what my intent was with `alainacn.dev`.
+Over the past couple days, I wrote this site, following their [blog tutorial](https://docs.astro.build/en/tutorial/0-introduction/), which coincided perfectly with what my intent was with `alainacn.dev`.
 Most of the code running this site is a product of that and small additions, like [reading time](https://docs.astro.build/en/recipes/reading-time/) and a [404 page](https://docs.astro.build/en/basics/astro-pages/#custom-404-error-page).

 In the process of following the tutorial, I was happy to realize that all of the markdown processing I was used to implementing manually with Next.js was done for me with Astro: no more messing with `remark` or `rehype` since I'm already provided with sane defaults!
 Aside from adding a plugin for reading time, all I had to do was add a plugin for generating a table of contents to a config array!
 Truly joyful, and exactly the simplicity I was looking for.